VasifVahidov/DigiTrack/readme.md

 For any questions or issues, feel free to open an issue or contact the repository owner.

+## Contributors

+This project was proudly developed by Group 1: Duru Çetinel, Mallikarjun Patil, Hazal Elif Sari, Vasif Vahidov, and Yue Yu.

 ```

 This `README.md` provides an overview of the project, installation instructions, explanation of key functions and variables, and additional details about how the software works.